 We will open the week with a time for introductions and hearing the concerns on each others’ hearts.
 Registration begins in the afternoon at 4pm & supper will be our first meal.
 Here is the shape of the days to follow:

-9:15am Bible work.
+9:00 Bible reading & study.
 Some mornings we gather in silence and, as they are led, various participants read a passage from the Bible.
 Passages are “lifted up” without any verbal response or discussion.
 This is sometimes referred to as a “meeting for reading.”
 On other days we may be led to explore a particular passage from the Bible in greater depth, sharing aloud what God seems to be saying to us in the present time as we reflect on these particular verses.

 1:00-5:30pm Open time for conversation, clearness committees, workshops, small group threshing around a specific topic of interest, or a group meeting to support a Friend’s gift of ministry.
 There is also ample time for rest, hikes, games, or family time.

-7:30pm Evening Plenary Sessions are planned based on the discernment of the Listening Committee, plus other possibilities that may arise as we are led.
+7:30pm Evening Plenary Sessions are planned based on the discernment of the group after meeting for worship each morning.
 At past gatherings we have taken this time to listen as a group to what God seems to be speaking to us around important issues facing Friends and the world at large today.
 There are generally no pre-arranged speakers or prepared formal talks.
 Sometimes we are led to hold a “meeting for discernment” where we attempt to be attentive to our Inward Teacher rather than our own ideas on a particular topic.
 Sometimes we invite one or more Friends present to introduce a subject in terms of their own personal experiences around it and then explore together in a spirit of worshipful listening around this same subject.